mmirido/Hosts-Manager/README.md

 In this release, the software has two main button: `Add` and `Process`.
 User can add URLs using `Add` button or manually input in the `text box` below, one domain per line.
 Then, when user click the `Process` button, this tool will generate a `hosts` file and put it in the proper directory.

 `hosts` file can be found in the default directory at `C:\Windows\System32\drivers\etc\`

+This Project is now moved to new repository: [here](https://github.com/mmirido/HostsManager)